CUSTOMER SERVICE INTERRUPTION - TUE 12 DEC

 The Central Coast can be impacted by many types of emergencies which can cause stress and anxiety, especially in young children who do not fully understand the situations.

-We have been using The Birdie Tree books in our Childcare Centres with great results in soothing anguish, concern, and reassuring children that while these emergency events do happen and may mean big changes to them, people will come and help them through it.
+We have been using The Birdie Tree books in our Education and Care Centres with great results in soothing anguish, concern, and reassuring children that while these emergency events do happen and may mean big changes to them, people will come and help them through it.

 There are five books which we have added to our online storytime readings: